freqtrade/freqtrade/docs/exchanges.md

 Futures trading on bybit is currently supported for USDT markets, and will use isolated futures mode.
 Users with unified accounts (there's no way back) can create a subaccount which will start as "non-unified", and can therefore use isolated futures.

+As bybit doesn't provide funding rate history, the dry-run calculation is used for live trades as well.

 ## All exchanges

 Should you experience constant errors with Nonce (like `InvalidNonce`), it is best to regenerate the API keys.
 Resetting Nonce is difficult and it's usually easier to regenerate the API keys.